m0lentum/molentum.github.io/_drafts/starframe-1-architecture.md

 I've spent a large portion of the past two years writing and rewriting the basic structures that describe a game and its content in [Starframe] (formerly known as MoleEngine).
-This post is about what I've tried so far and what those attempts taught me.
+These are some rambly notes on what I've done so far and what I've learned from it.

 <!--excerpt-->